pradeeppaikateel/assignment/README.md

 # Postman Assignment
- Assignment for data engineer role at Postman India,
+ Assignment for data engineer role at Postman India

 ## Table of content
 - [Introduction](#introduction)